 It’s a waste of money, and a border-line scam.
 The air we all breathe, and inflate our tires with, is 78% nitrogen.
 Why pay money for the extra 22% ?
 If it’s free, take it.
 Otherwise, say, “No, thank you.”

 Pure nitrogen has a larger molecule than the other elements found in air.
 This slows down the loss of pressure in the tires due to minute leaks such as around the sealing bead of the tire.
 This becomes more important if the vehicle is equipped with a tire pressure monitoring system.

 Pure nitrogen has no moisture contant.
 This eliminates the corroding/oxidation of steel/alloy wheels.

 Pure nitrogen is more stable than air as the pressure builds in the tire as it heats up.
 This can be beneficial on vehicles equipped with high speed rated tires.

-But if the vehicle you drive falls out of these catagories, there’s no benefit in using nitrogen in the tires.
+But if you don’t meet any of this criteria, there’s no benefit in using nitrogen in the tires.